juergenweb/FrontendComments/README.md

 If a comment contains replies and is declared as SPAM later on, then all replies to this comment would be deleted too.
 This is not really desirable, as many comments would suddenly no longer be visible (even comments with content that does not violate the comment guidelines).
 This can cause commenters to feel frustrated because their comment has disappeared from the page.

-To prevent this sceanario, comments marked as SPAM to which replies have already been written are declared as "SPAM with replies".
-This means that the comment will remain visible, but the comment text will be replaced with the following text: "Sorry, this post has been removed by moderators for violating community guidelines."

-In this case, the comment will not be deleted like a normal SPAM comment and all replies to this comment will still remain visible in the frontend.
+To prevent this scenario, comments which have children cannot be marked as SPAM.
 You don't have to worry about whether a comment already has replies or not if you declare a comment as "SPAM" - this will be automatically checked before saving.
-If answers already exist, then the status "SPAM" will be automatically changed to "SPAM with replies"
+If answers already exist, you will get a warning message, that this comment has children and cannot be set to SPAM until you delete all children manually first.
+If you are not satisfied with the text of this comment, you can change it to something else in the backend.

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/violation.png?raw=true)